giulio-derasmo/LLM2Vec-for-ER-task/README.md

 ## Files

 In `notebook`  folder are stored the notebook used for the projects.

-In `data` are stored the embedding of each table to speedup computation.
+The `data` are stored in google drives.
+The embeddings can be retrieved here: [data](https://drive.google.com/drive/folders/1BTyFyfAgUPi4sshXUhit7Lcf62SXFte6?usp=sharing).
+The embeddings are zipped and separated by instruction id.
+Are stored also the train/valid split for training pourpose.